URL path: Index page // Anti-Sperm Antibodies, Semen

 • Sperm toxicity, thereby reducing the viability of the spermatozoa

 Antibodies can also influence the penetration of the sperm into the oocyte and sometimes prevent the sperm from moving through the cervix.
-It is extremely unlikely to achieve normal pregnancy even with intrauterine insemination, in the presence of anti-sperm antibodies.
-In order for fertilization to occur, the sperm head must first be attached to the zona pellucida of the egg.
+It is doubtful to achieve normal pregnancy, even with intrauterine insemination, in the presence of anti-sperm antibodies.
+For fertilization to occur, the sperm head must first be attached to the egg's zona pellucida.
 Anti-sperm antibodies also interfere with this binding.

 In some patients, anti-sperm antibodies may be found in the blood.
 These are called serum anti-sperm antibodies.
 Serum anti-sperm antibodies are often found in men suffering from testicular obstruction (a common cause of low sperm count or poor motility) and in 30-70% of men who have undergone sperm duct ligation.
 Re-absorption of sperm from the excluded ducts results in the formation of sperm autoantibodies due to the interaction of spermatic antigens with the immune system.